 You can also give your aluminium windows and doors a more modern, clean look by removing vision rails and and vertical bars when double glazing.

 We don’t double glaze timber joinery.
 Sometimes the aluminium joinery is just too old or broken to make it worth your while to retrofit but we will tell you that at an early stage.

 You can be enjoying the benefits of your double glazing within weeks.
 We do get busier as the winter sets in but generally the timeframe from payment of deposit to installation is around 3 to 4 weeks.

 Most jobs are completed within a day.
 Bigger homes take a bit longer because there are more windows and doors.

 We like to keep it simple.
 We offer LowE glass with low emissivity qualities (known as LowE) and standard glass.
 Both units are filled with argon gas.
 LowE is the best for keeping cold out and heat in.
 It is more expensive and recommended for modern well insulated homes.

-Tinted glass is good for privacy but that can’t be done in LowE glass.
+Tinted glass is good for privacy.
 In areas like bathrooms you will probably want to use an opaque glass for privacy - you can choose which type you like.